J-am-ack/J-am-ack.github.io/about.markdown

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

+For any questions or inquiries, or if you would like to collaborate on a project, please don't hesitate to contact me.
-If you're insterested in me, please feel free to contact me by email:
+Please feel free to contact me by email:
 <EMAIL>3922909893@qq.com